dtsoden/Microsoft-PAL/README Edits .md

 ## <a name="attrib" />Attribute your access account to the product resource

-The use of Solutions negates the need to understand and apply this granular understanding to each product resource.
+The use of Solutions negates the need to understand and apply this granular understanding to each product resource where relevant.
+However, if you choose to not use Solutions (not recommended), follow the guidance below:

 The partner user/guest account that you received from your customer and was linked through the Partner Admin Link (PAL) needs to be attributed to the _resource_ for Power Platform or Dynamics Customer Insights to count the usage of that specific resource.
-The user/guest account doesn't need to be associated with a specific Azure subscription for Power Apps, Power Automate, Power BI or D365 Customer Insights.
+The user/guest account doesn't need to be associated with a specific Azure subscription for Power Apps, Power Automate, Power BI or or Dynamics 365 Customer Insights.
 In many cases, it happens automatically, as the partner user is the one creating, editing, and updating the resource.
 Besides the logic below, the specific programs the PAL link is used for (such as the [Microsoft Low Code Advanced Specializations](https://partner.microsoft.com/membership/advanced-specialization#tab-content-2) or Partner Incentives) may have other requirements such as the resource needing to be in production and associated with paid usage.

 | Product | Primary Metric | Resource | Attributed User Logic |
 | --- | --- | --- | --- |